peteroupc/peteroupc.github.io/colorgen.md

 Sorting colors into **color categories** is equivalent to&mdash;

 - defining a list of _representative colors_ `repColors` (for example, representative colors for red, blue, black, white, and so on), then
-- for each color (`color`) to be sorted, finding the nearest color to that color among the representative colors (for example, by calling `NearestColorIndex(color, repColors)`).
+- for each color (`color`) to be categorized, finding the nearest color to that color among the representative colors (for example, by calling `NearestColorIndex(color, repColors)`).

 <a id=Generating_a_Random_Color></a>
 ## Generating a Random Color